![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note

-1. Where in the graph building function main.SumGraph function the invalid operation was created: Line 8 of the previous cell.
+main.Sumfunction the invalid operation was created: Line 9 of the previous cell.- Where in the

 Tensors¶

-Tensors are multidimensional arrays of a given data type (dtypes.DType) defined in the package github.com/gomlx/gomlx/types/tensors.
+Tensors are multidimensional arrays of a given data type (dtypes.DType) defined in the package github.com/gomlx/gomlx/core/tensors.

-When talking about a tensor, we are referring to the package's tensors.Tensor object (usually a pointer to it).
+When talking about a tensor, we are referring to a *tensors.Tensor object.

-Whenever a graph is executed (with Exec.Call) and non-tensor values are converted to tensors, and those are transferred to the device doing the execution automatically.
+Whenever a graph is executed (with Exec.Call), non-tensor input values are automatically converted to tensors, and those are transferred to the device doing the execution automatically.

 Example: